Jackson County School District changes policies in response to disabled student's assault

 Though Superintendent Barry Amacker claims he had someone mail in the report, he had no copy of the report to confirm the information.

-"I can tell you the Board was not happy that we can't put that document" at MDE, Brown said.
+"I can tell you the Board was not happy that we can't put that document" at MDE, Fountain said.
 "Not pleased at all."

 Outraged parents who didn't know of the assault until the Sun Herald report have called for Amacker's firing, but he said he has no plans to leave.